airavata-courses/scapsulators/README.md

 `> start-app.bat`

-The server for the python app is running on port `5001`.
+The server for the python app is running on port `5006`.
 This is configurable from the `config.env` file.

+### Note:
+Building the Docker image takes time ($\approx$20 minutes)- the Python dependencies of scientific libraries (PyArt, metpy, etc.) are quite heavy.

 ## Implementation Status